ILP-based Resource Optimization Realized by Quantum Annealing for Optical Wide-area Communication Networks -- A Framework for Solving Combinatorial Problems of a Real-world Application by Quantum Annealing: Materials and Methods

 \subsection{Investigated Integer Linear Programs}

-We define two integer linear programs (ILPs) that we study in this work.
-The first optimizes the selection of two integer variables under some constraints.
+In this work we have investigated multiple ILPs, two of which we define explicitly here.
+The details of the remaining ILPs we considered are described in our accompanying Supplementary Material.
+The first ILP optimizes the selection of two integer variables under some constraints.
 It provides a test case where all possible solutions can be studied with the approach of brute force sampling, i.e., it provides a well-suited setup for benchmarking.
 The second ILP describes a realistic network resource optimization as studied in \cite{Witt:2022lsx}.
 As possible solutions are representable as binary vectors with more than 60 variables, a brute force sampling is not applicable within reasonable time for this case.